What to Know About Ehlers Danlos Syndrome (EDS)

 As physical therapists, we focus on the musculoskeletal dysfunction but need to make an effort to learn about each client’s medical history and how it plays a role in the overall care of the person suffering from EDS symptoms.
-For instance, with postural orthostatic tachycardia syndrome, changes in body position may significantly impact the cardiovascular system, so the therapist may want to limit the positional changes within the session or reduce standing time.
+For instance, with postural orthostatic tachycardia syndrome, changes in body position may significantly impact the cardiovascular system.
+So, the therapist may want to limit the positional changes within the session or reduce standing time.

-Physical Therapy Can Address EDS Symptoms
+Physical Therapy Can Address Ehlers Danlos Syndrome Symptoms